 How to Choose the Perfect Yeast Strain for Your Beer

-Choosing a strain of yeast for your beer is a bit like writing a song on guitar: Sure, you can use the basic chords and can make a song, but if you learn the scales, harmonies, pull offs, slides, and bends, you can make music.
+Choosing a strain of yeast for your beer is really important when creating your yeast starter.
+It is a bit like writing a song on guitar: Sure, you can use the basic chords and can make a song, but if you learn the scales, harmonies, pull offs, slides, and bends, you can make music.

 The good news is that strains of yeast are usually named for the beers they create (for example, Czech Lager yeast).